sksamuel/avro4s/README.md

 Decoders do the same work, but in reverse.
 They take an Avro value, such as null and return a scala value, such as `Option`.

 Some values can be mapped in multiple ways depending on how the schema was generated.
 For example a String, which is usually encoded as
-`org.apache.avro.util.Utf8` could also be encoded as an array of byte if the generated schema for that field was `Schema.Type.BYTES`.
+`org.apache.avro.util.Utf8` could also be encoded as an array of bytes if the generated schema for that field was `Schema.Type.BYTES`.
 Therefore some encoders will take into account the schema passed to them when choosing the avro compatible type.
 In the schemas section you saw how you could influence which schema is generated for types.

 ### Built in Type Mappings